 - If you are experiencing chimney problems such as the smell of smoke a room upstairs or any other room when the fire is going.

 - If there are cracks or smoke spillage marks on the chimney breast or stack.

 - If you are worried if an appliance or chimney system has not been fitted correctly.

 - Prior to and after large construction works

-- Chimney survey inspections are available upon request in Dublin or Wicklow, other areas will be considered.
+- Chimney survey inspections are available upon request in Dublin, Wexford, Wicklow, Meath and Kildare other areas will be considered.

 The flue within a chimney must be sound and fit for purpose.
 We can provide a fully certified Integrity testing to establish if there are any obstructions, to check that the flue is acceptably airtight and that there any no gases able to escape your flue shaft into rooms in the dwelling through breaches in the flue wall.

 We also carry out smoke spillage testing along with smoke draw and flue draught extraction testing on request.